+Key success factors Problems encountered Framework Impacts achieved

+conditions/contextual

+factors

+The Dutch case is not These questions are basically tailored to case studies focussing on single mining projects.

-Key success factors Problems encountered Framework conditions/contextual factors Impacts achieved The Dutch case is not presented as a success story, but compare end members of possible policy and planning approaches that we expect govern the other cases.
-The Dutch study doesn't co tailored to case studies focuss 0 0 01 7
+presented as a success story, The Dutch study doesn't concern the framework conditions to a case, it studies the

+but compare end members of framework as such.

+possible policy and planning

+approaches that we expect

+govern the other cases.